tnichols217/notes/AIQS 100/Thi Bui - Reading Response.md

 3. Express your critical stance or opinion on this theme

 > [!para]
 > A theme in Thi Bui's *The Best we Could Do* is the volatility of truth and memory.
+Multiple times in the story Thi struggles with understanding her own and her parent's history